zhorifiandi/zhorifiandi.github.io/_posts/2022-11-25-optimize-latency-using-parallelization-in-go.md

 - To Fetch Promo Information, the app will need `promo_code`
 - Formula: Total Price = Product A Price + Product B Price + Shipping Fee + Tax Fee - Promo Code

-> Overall app latency will take 5 seconds! 🥲
+*Overall app latency will take 5 seconds! 🥲*

-## What can we improve from our App scope? 🤔
+## What Can We Improve From Our App Scope? 🤔

 ### Key concerns
 1. Does the order of all task execution matters?